top of page

 • No Light Leaking - Viewfinder doesn't need to be covered during long exposures

-• In-Body Image Stabilization - Most DSLRs don't have IBIS, but if they did you wouldn't see the effects in the viewfinder
+• In-Body Image Stabilization - Most DSLRs don't have IBIS, but if they did you wouldn't see the effects

 • No Lens Calibration - With focal plane AF calibration for front/back focusing is no longer an issue

-• Adapt DSLR Lenses - Short flange distance means you can adapt to older lenses, sometimes with AF
+• Adapt DSLR Lenses - Short flange distance means you can adapt older lenses, sometimes with AF

 First professional mirrorless camera - Sony A9 (2017)